-The ProStar 7" video touch screen is a multi-functional tool that provides GPS tracking, multi-media display, cruise control, rider profiles, and enables equipment operators to view a wide range of engine, ballast, transmission parameters and service codes.
+The ProStar 11" video touch screen is a multi-functional tool that provides GPS tracking, multi-media display cruise control, rider profiles, and enables equipment operators to view a wide range of engine, ballast, transmission parameters and service codes

-Only basic cleaning should be required to maintain the 7" video touch screen at its best.
-A soft cloth can be used for cleaning the units.
+Only basic cleaning should be required to maintain the 11" video touch screen at its best.
+A soft cloth can be used for cleaning the unit.
 Typical window cleaner or rubbing alcohol can also be used to clean the glass portion of the video screen display.
-Do not use harsh or abrasive cleaners on the unit.
+To avoid damage that is not covered under warranty, do not use harsh or abrasive cleaners on the unit.

 Avoid contact between sharp or hard objects and the video touch screen because this can result in scratches or other permanent marks on the screen.
-Clean only with a soft cloth, using window cleaner or rubbing alcohol only.
-Never use harsh or abrasive cleaners on the unit, as this may result in damage to the unit that is not covered under warranty.